PhilipMay/PhilipMay_org/source/blog/2024/pandas-data-format-and-compression.md

 For better transparency, the data and the Jupyter notebooks are stored in a [GitHub repository](https://github.com/PhilipMay/pandas_compression).

+## Test Data

+Our test data has a size of 785.45 MB in RAM.
+The table has 363,491 rows and 42 columns.
+The content of the columns is as follows:

+- a UUID (string)
+- an English text (string)
+- 20 columns with random integer values
+- 20 columns with random float values

+For details see the Notebook called [01_create_dataset.ipynb](https://github.com/PhilipMay/pandas_compression/blob/main/01_create_dataset.ipynb).

 ## Compression Methods

 First, we compare the compression ratio of the different combinations of data format and compression method.